usenode/micro.js/README.md

 ### Status and Type Shortcuts

 The following are shortcut methods for settting the status of the response and other header fields that are commonly returned with them (e.g. Content-Type).
 The most common are "ok", "notFound" and "internalServerError", although if you're an HTTP nut then anything you might want should be here (if it isn't raise a ticket/make a pull request).

+TODO - most of these are not implemented yet...

 <table>
     <tr>